 Public agencies should be aware of one “gotcha” when pursuing a mitigation bank under the revised guidelines.
 The template bank enabling instrument (BEI) prepared by regulatory agencies to streamline the process is written for “third-party banks” involving private firms intending to sell credits.
-Public agencies most often pursue “single-party banks” that establish banks solely to mitigate their own capital improvement projects.
+Public agencies often pursue “single-party banks” that establish banks solely to mitigate their capital improvement projects.

 Sweesy develops single-party banks for the San Diego County Water Authority and assists the City of San Diego under the new mitigation rule and bank templates.
 He said mitigation banks are a better deal for public agencies used to operating on “a pay-as-you-go, project-by-project basis for mitigation.”

 “Mitigation banking is all about economic efficiency,” he said.
 “Larger mitigation projects are more economical to build and manage over the long run and bring greater ecological benefits to watersheds.”

 Sweesy said mitigation bank efficiencies are generated by the following:

 - Mitigation ratios go down.
 Mitigation ratios can be reduced when a mitigation bank is 3 to 5 years old.
 Mitigation banks are viewed by resource agencies as “pre-mitigation,” or compensatory resources already established before project impacts.
 As a result, resource agencies apply a lower compensatory mitigation ratio (1:1) for established banks than for project-specific mitigation, which can require a 3:1 or greater ratio when high-sensitivity wetlands resources are impacted.

 - Economies of scale.
 Aggregating mitigation into banks costs less to construct and manage; per-acre mitigation costs are reduced compared to project-specific mitigation.